Mexico road trip with kids – a 2-week itinerary

 We visited historic cities, relaxed on beautiful beaches and booked onto some amazing trips, including zip lining through the jungle.

-This is the Our Tribe Travels practical guide to a two week road trip in in the Yucatan Peninsular.
+This is the Our Tribe Travels practical guide to a two-week road trip in the Yucatan Peninsular.

 Practical Information – the lowdown:

 Weather in Mexico: